 As such, Dean Gomilsek-Cole, creative director of famed Jermyn Street shirtmaker Turnbull & Asser, argues that the safest, most versatile choice of shirt collar is anything not too extreme: neither a strong cutaway, nor a narrow pinned or tab collar.

 Consider not just the cut of your collar, but the fabric of your tie.
-Traditional silk jacquard is the more formal choice and easier to shape a bigger tie knot with, though harder to use for smaller, more complex knots.
+Tying a tie from traditional silk jacquard is easier to shape and the more formal choice, though harder to use for smaller, more complex knots.

 “Men don’t typically think of ties as being seasonal either, but they are,” adds shirtmaker Emma Willis.
 “It’s a better look to wear, for example, a wool and cashmere tie in the winter, and a silk-linen mix in summer, for a more relaxed, casual feel.”

 Of course, this can also be influenced by the suit material.
 The less texture in your two-piece, the more is wanted in your tie, and vice versa.

 Dress codes are now sufficiently fluid that the question isn’t necessarily which knot to choose, but whether to wear a tie at all.

 As a guideline: yes to job interviews, weddings (especially your own) and funerals (though, not so important at your own).
 No to office parties, the Sunday afternoon social and even date night.
 “But if you’re in two minds about whether or not to wear a tie, wear one,” advises Drake’s Hill.
 “It’s always better to be over-dressed.”